gc-da11yn/gc-da11yn.github.io/src/pages/en/accessible-meeting-event-guidelines.md

 - For an open-door type meeting where you have no way of knowing the needs of your participants, then you should provide as many accommodations as possible, including but not limited to simultaneous English/French translation, CART (Communication Access Realtime Translation), sign language interpreters in both American Sign Language (ASL – English) and Langue des signes québécoise (LSQ – French).
 You will need to secure official language interpretation (English – French) if you expect to have both languages spoken during the event.

 - Please see [CART services and Sign Language Interpreters (SLI)](./cart-services-and-sign-language-interpreters-sli.md) for additional information regarding CART services and SLI.
+- Please see [CART services and Sign Language Interpreters (SLI)](./cart-services-and-sign-language-interpreters-sli.md) for additional information regarding CART services and SLI.

 - Note that adding multiple accommodation features may increase technical complexity (e.g. need for multiple channels for simultaneous interpretation), if special accommodations are required please contact us by [opening a request.](https://a11yrmt.ca/openrequest-en.php)